Vis4Sense/student-projects/2023-2024/readme.md

   - [ ] [SemEval: International Workshop on Semantic Evaluation](https://semeval.github.io/)

 Raul:
-- [ ] the cost of hosting the system and database online: create a github issue to compare the options
+- [x] the cost of hosting the system and database online: create a github issue to compare the options ([link](./raul-farkas/resources/hosting_cost_and_vps_providers.md))
 - [ ] implment the data collection system
+  * Made progress, getting close to finishing DataProvider
+    * Most complex component, but the structure adopted here will be very similar in other components (lots of shared code)